 Over the course of your career as a physician, you'll need to take a lot of tests.
 Whether you're a medical student, resident, or practicing physician you'll usually have a test in your future.

 Motivation powers your commitment and provides you with the enthusiasm, focus, determination, and persistence to reach your goals and pass your next test.
-To get motivated to study STRONG, follow these 5 tips!
+Study STRONG by integrating these five mental exercises in your daily routine!

 You are progressing toward the incredibly desirable goal of becoming a doctor, passing the boards, or gaining expertise in your field.
-Your goal is attainable only by taking on and conquering each of these smaller challenges!
+Your goal is attainable only by taking on and conquering the challenge at hand!

 Mindfulness is an excellent tool for preventing burnout, improving cognitive function, and more effective studying.
 Mindfulness is as simple as paying attention to yourself and your environment, in the present moment without judgment.

-Practicing mindfulness regularly improves your ability to recognize your emotions as they happen and notice how you react to them.
+Practicing mindfulness regularly improves your ability to recognize and dampen emotional swings as they happen.

 Try putting yourself in a “growth” mindset rather than a “fixed” mindset.
 These mindsets determine how you handle challenges and setbacks.
 Chances are, you naturally gravitate towards one or another.
-This is a great opportunity to practice mindfulness and pay attention to your mindset and how you can improve it.
+This is a great opportunity to practice mindfulness and pay attention to your mindset and if you need to make adjustments.

 A fixed mindset is learning behavior based on the belief that intelligence is fixed or static.
 You are either smart or not smart.
 Period.
 And that intelligence and talent alone are responsible for success.